dclawin/dclawin/radiators/biddle/README.md

 The datasheet was used to derive the "hk.dat" file provided.
 Linear interpolation was used to derive power data over convector length.
 Hence there is a small difference for power data between 1000W and 2000W.
 Radiator coefficient of 1.396 was derived form drawing on page 4 in the datasheet.

-This file is based on best effort and provided as help for system calculations like hydraulic balancing, as is.
+This file is based on best efforts and provided as help for system calculations like hydraulic balancing, as is.

 ## Author